NasraHussein3/geography_quiz/readme.md

 # Acknowledgments

-This project is inspired by the need for interactive and educational content related to geography.
  It demonstrates the application of programming concepts, including loops, conditionals, and event handling in a web-based quiz.

 Enjoy the quiz and test your knowledge of the world's geography!